wp-plugins/wp-app-studio/readme.txt

 == Frequently Asked Questions ==
 = What are the basic requirements of WP App Studio? =

 WP App Studio creates a custom made plugin.
-You must be able to install the generated plugin in your wordpress installation.
+You must be able to install the generated plugin in your WordPress installation.
 Your hosting environment must meet minimum [system requirements] [4]</a>.
 All Api access purchases are subject to our [api access terms and condition of use][1].

 = Do I have to install any other plugin to run WP App Studio plugins? =